-I’ve lived in the Philippines with my awesome asawa for over eight years.
-My only duties involve boiling hot water for our coffee and tea every morning and cleaning our swimming pool.
+I’ve lived in the Philippines with my awesome asawa since July 2009.
+My only duties involve boiling hot water for our morning coffee in our dirty kitchen.
+I also take a couple of our eight dogs to pee and poop.
+I clean our swimming pool when the spirit moves me.
+My spirit doesn’t move me too much at my advanced age.
 “How to Get Killed in the Philippines in 5 Easy Steps” will help you live a long and productive life in the Philippines if you follow the advice of a crusty old expat.
+However, if you don’t follow my sage wisdom you’ll probably be OK as long as you stay out of KTV bars and don’t drink too much Tanduay Rhum or Red Horse.

-2. Sell shabu.
 Drug dealers in the Philippines are becoming an endangered species.
-Whether it’s shabu (meth) or weed, under President Duterte’s watch, over 3,000 to 12,000 drug pushers have been killed, depending on whose official figures you believe.
+Whether its shabu (meth) or weed, under President Duterte’s watch, the Philippine government says a little over 6,000 civilians lost their lives in drug enforcement operations.
+Duterte took office in June 2016.

-3. Get in a property dispute.
-How to get killed in the Philippines?
-Argue with your relatives about property.
+That’s a surefire way to lose your life.
+Argue with your relatives (or neighbors) about property.
 Since many Filipino families have a large number of siblings, constant arguments about who gets what share of the land after the parents kick off, is a recurring issue here.

 A number of fatal disputes have occurred due to the singing of the Sinatra classic “My Way” in karaoke bars.
 A New York Times article estimated the number of killings to be about six up to 2010.
 Another source estimates at least 12 from 2002–2012.

 Me?
-I think a lot of the blame can go to too many bottles of Red Horse.
-(Source: Wikipedia)
+I think a lot of the blame can go to the consumption of too many bottles of Red Horse.